chakrabar/chakrabar.github.io/_posts/articles/2018-12-10-c-sharp-7-minor-versions.md

 ### Safe efficient enhancements to value type

 C# 7.2 introduces a bunch of features which work together towards the same goal - making value types efficient & safe to work with.
-We discuss those features separately in the post **[C# 7.2 value type enhancements](/articles/c-sharp-7.2-value-type-enhancements/)** (_will be published soon_).
+We discuss those features separately in the post **[C# 7.2 value type enhancements](/articles/c-sharp-7.2-value-type-enhancements/)**.

 ## C# 7.3 features